truck2/FOPV2/README.md

 logging
 from datetime import datetime

+##usage
+To simply run:

+python3 main.py

+For more complex usage infor refer to user guide.

 ## Version information
 <19/05/2022> - Bug fixed-version of assignment for COMP1005
 <25/05/2022> - Final version of assignment for COMP1005